pegevsebirah/Detection_Rules/README.md

 # Detection_Rules
-detection rules in the realm of cyber security
+Detection rules in the realm of cyber security.
 I'm on my path into cyber security and detection rules caught my interest.
 I'm happy about feedback and advice.